sts10/wordlist-information/readme.markdown

 ## Explanation of some of the list attributes in spreadsheet

-Note: See [Tidy documentation](https://github.com/sts10/tidy#list-attributes) for more information.
+Note: See [Word List Auditor's documentation](https://github.com/sts10/wla#about-the-information-reported-by-this-program) for more information.

 ### Understanding the relationship between word list length and passphrase entropy

 The more word a word list has, the "stronger" the passphrases created from will be.

 For example, each word from a 7,776-word list adds 12.925 bits of entropy to a passphrase.
 A 3-word passphrase from such a list will have 38.775 bits of entropy (3 * 12.925).
 A 6-word passphrase from the same list will have 77.55 bits of entropy (6 * 12.925).